COBOL-Kid/Capstone/Planning/UserStories.md

     The page includes:
     - A section displaying recent Technical Service Bulletins (TSBs) and safety bulletins.
     - Cards representing my vehicles, each with a picture, year/make/model, and buttons to add/edit a vehicle.
-    - A link to find nearby repair services.
+    - An option to find nearby repair services.
     - If I select “Services Near Me,” I am redirected to the services near me page.
     - Choosing “Add a Vehicle” redirects me to the Add a Vehicle Page.